 (d) Assessment of penalty.
 The city clerk shall assess any penalty against any applicant for failure to surrender the license as required by this section.
 Notice of assessment shall be by certified letter to the licensee based upon information and belief of the city clerk stating the date that any required surrender should have been made by the licensee.
 The licensee shall have a period of ten days from the date of receipt of the certified letter of the city clerk of the notice of assessment of the penalty to protest the assessment to the city clerk by presenting evidence or information in writing to the city clerk as to the licensee's position.
 If the city clerk shall not agree with the licensee's position after the licensee's written showing, the licensee shall have ten days from the date of the written notice of the city clerk's written decision disagreeing with the licensee's protest to request in writing a hearing before the public safety commission.
 The public safety commission may recommend either approval or rejection or modification of the city clerk's assessment and shall forward the recommendation to the mayor and council who shall at its next regular meeting accept, reject or modify the assessment of the penalty.

-(Ord.
-No. 07-14, § 2, 7-16-2007)

 Secs.
 6-210—6-219.
 Reserved.